Modolo-oss/FlowData/README.md

 # FlowData Studio

-**AI-Powered Data Analysis Platform** with on-chain provenance and real-time insights.
+**AI-Powered Data Analysis Platform** with on-chain provenance and immediate insights.
 Transform your files (CSV, JSON, images, PDF, Word) into beautiful visualizations, AI-generated stories, and shareable insight cards with cryptographic verification.

 Built for the **Walrus Hackathon** using Sui, Walrus, and Seal SDKs.